-The members of the teaching staff along with the Librarian and Sports Officer constitute the Staff Council.
 The Principal is the Chairman of the Staff Council.
 The Council Secretary is elected on the basis of seniority and only the senior most faculty member is entitled to become the Council Secretary.
 Teachers are members and conveners of various committees institutionalised for smooth functioning of the College.
 Each committee has a convener who convenes the meeting of the committee and record the minutes of meeting.
 The Staff Council Secretary keeps the records of the proceedings of all the meetings.
 Department Heads and Principal are accountable for implementation of Academic calendar, completion of syllabus, internal assessments and annual practical and theory examinations.